OSGeo/PROJ/docs/source/install.rst

 .. option:: BUILD_TESTING=ON

-    CTest option to build the testing tree, which also downloads and installs Googletest.
+    CTest option to build the testing tree.
 Default is ON, but can be turned OFF if tests are not required.
+    See :ref:`test requirements <test_requirements>` for other details.

     .. versionchanged:: 7.0
         Renamed from ``PROJ_TESTS``